Udayan-Mal/Cinephile/README.md

 **Running the Project**

+Start the development server:

 ```bash
 npm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173) in your browser to view the project.
+Open [http://localhost:5173](http://localhost:5173)  in your browser to view the app.

 ## <a name="snippets">🕸️ Snippets</a>